maths/moodle-qtype_stack/doc/en/Authoring/Metadata.md

 ![Metadata popup in action](../../content/metadata.png)

-Update the input boxes and click 'Validate inputs and update JSON' to display the JSON output.
+Switch the modal to edit, update the input boxes and click 'Validate inputs and update JSON' to display the JSON output.
 Update the JSON and click 'Update inputs from JSON' to fill in the input boxes from the JSON.
 'Validate and close' will take the contents of the input boxes, validate them and then create and store JSON ready to be saved as part of the STACK question.
 The question edit form must still be saved normally once the pop-up has closed in order to save this JSON to the question.

 Please note that although you can update either the JSON or the input boxes, the form saves the contents of the input boxes.
 If you update the JSON you must click 'Update inputs from JSON' without a JSON error being displayed before clicking 'Validate and close'.